Experimental Simulation of Larger Quantum Circuits with Fewer Superconducting Qubits

 The circuit-cutting scheme is further analyzed and improved in later works~\cite{perlin_quantum_2020, ayral_quantum_2020, ayral_quantum_2021, tang_cutqc_2021}.

 In this work, we experimentally implement a tomography-like circuit-cutting scheme to simulate large linear-cluster states.
+The purpose of the experiment is to demonstrate the applicability and the actual performance of the circuit-cutting scheme in a real experimental platform.
 Due to the symmetry in linear-cluster states, we only need to run subcircuits with at most 4 superconducting qubits and the simulated linear-cluster states scale up to 33 qubits.
 To analyze the performance, we use the stabilizer technique~\cite{toth2005entanglement,guhne_entanglement_2009} to estimate the fidelity lower bound.
 Then, it is compared with the fidelity bound obtained in a previous work that prepared the 12-qubit state directly~\cite{gong_genuine_2019}.
 The circuit-cutting scheme achieves a fidelity bound 0.734 in the 12-qubit case, which is about 19\% higher than the previous experiment.
 Our experimental result shows the promise that the circuit-cutting scheme might become a standard tool in NISQ applications.